Find Funding Opportunities

 Notice Type: PAS

-Through this Program Announcement with set-aside funds (PAS), the National Institute of Neurological Disorders and Stroke invites applications to support research on reducing disparities in the treatment of epilepsy among minority populations.
-For this PAS, minority population is defined by race/ethnicity, and includes African Americans, Hispanic Americans, Native Americans and Alaska Natives, and Native Hawaiians and other Pacific Islanders.
-The purpose of the proposed grant program is to foster empirical research that will identify effective interventions to overcome the key barriers to, and mediators of, treatment for epilepsy experienced by minority groups and, thereby, improve the patterns of epilepsy care among these populations.
+Through this Program Announcement with set-aside funds (PAS), the National Institute of Neurological Disorders and Stroke invites applications to support research on reducing disparities in stroke through prevention of first and recurrent strokes among minority populations.
+For this PAS, minority group is defined by race/ethnicity, and includes African American, Hispanic American, Native American and Alaska Native, and Native Hawaiian and other Pacific Islanders.
+The purpose of the proposed grant program is to foster empirical research regarding interventions relating to the self-management of risk factors for first and recurrent stroke among members of minority populations.

 HYPOGLYCEMIA IN PATIENTS WITH TYPE 1 DIABETES